 It has been a pivotal point of my work over these four and a half years, learning new design and knitting skills along the way.
 Mentally, it boosted my confidence, when I saw the end results after re-working it a number of times.
 I knew I'd reached a different knitting level!
 So the moral of the story is "persistence pays off!"

-Seeing the sweater on Busty (my mannequin) was the first time I was really proud of myself and thought, I could be a knitwear designer, as it is always easier when you can see what you have accomplished.
+Seeing the jumper on Busty (my mannequin) was the first time I was really proud of myself and thought, I could be a knitwear designer, as it is always easier when you can see what you have accomplished.
 It's almost a way of measuring skills and seeing how far you've come.

-The sweater nicknamed Lilah, was created about a year and a half ago.
+The jumper nicknamed Lilah, was created about a year and a half ago.
 It’s a critical piece for my knitting.
 It crystallised a lot of my self-learning, as well as my determination to make something special and unique – celebrating me, my body, but more importantly my soul.
 According to my nearest and dearest, it was a manifestation of my creativity and intelligence, as it showed my artistic side and my ability to problem solve in one garment!
 However, this time I wasn’t being held back, like in the past for instance at work or even at uni.
 I had let my mind run free and it is true when they say “knitting is my yoga”, as it allowed me to breathe as well as escape!

-The sweater meant that I could now translate my ideas into a wearable piece of reality that could be appreciated by others.
+The jumper meant that I could now translate my ideas into a wearable piece of reality that could be appreciated by others.
 In addition, it was the reaction of others, especially my family, that spurred me on to better things.